- Your responsibilities as an applicant

 - claiming special consideration of educational disadvantage based on incorrect information

-- having some other person complete a selection task on the applicant's behalf such as an interview, audition or a portfolio of work and/or
+- having some other person complete a selection task on the applicant's behalf such as an interview, audition or a portfolio of work

 - claiming membership of a special selection group when not a member of that group.